U53RW4R3/RemoteKeyStrokes/README.md

 TODO: Fill this info after the feature has been implemented

-- You can combine AMSI Bypass with the powershell implant to circumvent **Windows Security**.
+- You can combine AMSI Bypass with the powershell implant to circumvent **Windows Security** or any security solution that was integrated with AMSI scanner.

 ```
 $ cat amsi_bypass.ps1